 Hazzan Natasha J. Hirschhorn, Music Director

 Hazzan Natasha J. Hirschhorn has been serving as the Music Director of Congregation Ansche Chesed since 2004.
-She is also the conductor of two Jewish Community Choruses, Shirei Chesed in Manhattan and Shir Chadash in Brooklyn.
+She is also the conductor of the Jewish community chorus, Shirei Chesed.
 A native of Ukraine, Natasha has been exploring the music of Russian and Ukrainian Jewry since her studies in musicology, piano and composition at Moscow Gnesins’ Musical College and the Kiev State Conservatory.

 Natasha was ordained by the Academy for Jewish Religion in 1999, and now teaches at the Cantorial Schools of the Academy, the Jewish Theological Seminary and the Hebrew Union College.
 Hazzan Hirschhorn is also the vice-president of Shalshelet: The Foundation for New Jewish Liturgical Music, an organization that seeks to foster new music for Jewish congregational use and expose wider audiences to innovations in Jewish religious music.